 As these changes in the energy sector take hold, wind is poised to play a central role.
-The wind energy sector in Canada is a mature industry and mainstream supplier of the reliable, low-cost, emissions-free electricity that will drive the next century of clean growth.
-CanWEA 2017 will examine this Energy Transition, and the market rules, infrastructure investments, technological innovation, operational improvements, and policy solutions that will open the door to long-term, sustainable opportunities for our industry and, at the same time, ensure Canada remains competitive in the rapidly advancing low-carbon economy.
+Canada’s mature wind energy sector is a mainstream supplier of reliable, low-cost, emissions-free electricity that will drive the next century of clean energy growth.
+CanWEA’s Annual Conference and Exhibition will feature an examination of this energy transition and the market rules, infrastructure investments, technological innovation, operational improvements and policy solutions that will open the door to long-term, sustainable opportunities for the industry and, at the same time, ensure Canada remains competitive in the rapidly advancing, low-carbon global economy.

 Plenaries for 2018 Announced!

 This year’s program will provide attendees with valuable industry insights, including an overview of current trends and future prospects for wind energy in Canada.
 Our plenary sessions will engage industry experts, political leaders and key stakeholders in discussions about the main opportunities and challenges currently facing Canada’s wind energy industry.

 For our opening plenary, we'll throw down a tour de force of renewable-energy leadership—with top speakers from government, the private sector, and utilities....2:00 pm - 4:00 pm Plenary Hall C